joelclermont/kendo-docs/api/wrappers/aspnet-mvc/Kendo.Mvc.UI.Fluent/PanelBarEventBuilder.md

 # Kendo.Mvc.UI.Fluent.PanelBarEventBuilder

-Defines the fluent interface for configuring the Events.
+Defines the fluent interface for configuring the PanelBar events.

 ## Methods